apache/cordova-docs/docs/en/edge/guide/cli/index.md

    be found at `/usr/local/share/npm`.

    The installation log may produce errors for any uninstalled platform SDKs.

-Following installation, you should be able to run `cordova` on the command line, and it should print help text.
+   Following installation, you should be able to run `cordova` on the command line with no arguments and it should print help text.

 ## Create the App